Electoral district of Northern Tablelands

 Northern Tablelands is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is currently held by Adam Marshall representing the National Party, following a by-election triggered by the resignation of independent member Richard Torbay.
+It is currently held by Brendan Moylan of the National Party.
 The electorate currently includes Uralla Shire, Armidale Regional Council, Glen Innes Severn, Inverell Shire, Gwydir Shire and Moree Plains Shire.

 History

 Northern Tablelands was originally created in 1920, with the introduction of proportional representation, replacing Armidale, Gough and Tenterfield, and elected three members.
 It was held by the same three members throughout its first incarnation: inaugural Country Party leader Michael Bruxner, state Minister for Education David Drummond, and Labor MP Alfred McClelland, grandfather of former federal Attorney-General Robert McClelland.
 In 1927, it was divided into the single-member electorates of Armidale and Tenterfield.
 It was recreated in 1981, partly replacing Armidale and Tenterfield.